asvrada/vue-image-wall/readme.md

 [![Build Status](https://travis-ci.com/asvrada/vue-imagewall.svg?branch=master)](https://travis-ci.com/asvrada/vue-imagewall)

+# Deprecated package

+This project has been moved to [vue-image-wall](https://github.com/asvrada/vue-image-wall)

+---

 An interactive vue component that displays multiple images in a row.

 By hovering mouse over one of the images, that image will expand in width.